This page summarises all the information on our website which will help you to plant and care for your new fruit trees.

 - Once you know if your trees need support, you are now ready to plant your new trees - planting instructions here.

-- After planting, make sure you apply a mulch around the base of the tree, it is one of the best things you can do to help it establish, as it keeps weeds away and helps retain moisture.
+- After planting, make sure you apply a mulch around the base of the tree, it is one of the best things you can do to help the tree get established, as it keeps weeds away and helps retain moisture.

 - If you have rabbits or other rodents or deer in the vicinity you must protect your new trees immediately.
-These animals will strip the bark from young fruit trees and the trees will then die or fail to grow.
+These animals will strip the bark from young fruit trees and the trees will then die.

-- If you are planting a 1-year old tree it will almost certainly require a one-time initial pruning straight after planting.
-This is extremely important, and if it is not carried out the new tree will not grow properly.
+- Most trees will require a one-time initial pruning straight after planting.
+This is important - if it is not carried out the new tree will not grow properly.
 See our pruning instructions for more details.

 - Bare-root trees should be planted immediately.
 If this is not possible they can be heeled-in.